Kansas Bounty Hunter Guide: Requirements and Steps

 Olathe, KS 66061

 Find even more bail agents and bondsmen in your area using the Member Search tool on the PBUS website.

 Bounty Hunter Salary and Outlook in Kansas

-The Bureau of Labor Statistics does not provide salary data for bounty hunters, so we use the data provided for private investigators as a proxy.
-In 2015, there were 70 private investigators employed in Kansas earning an annual average salary of $45,300.2 Projections show that between 2012 and the year 2022, jobs for private investigators will increase by 8.3%.3
+The Bureau of Labor Statistics (BLS) does not provide salary data for bounty hunters, so we use the data provided for private investigators as a proxy.
+In 2021, there were 120 private investigators employed in Kansas earning an annual average salary of $56,290.2 This was competitive with the national average salary for private detectives, at $60,970 during the same time period.3 Projections show that through 2030, jobs for private investigators in Kansas are expected to increase by 9.1%.3

 The resource listed below should help you in your search to find work as a bounty hunter in Kansas.

-- Kansas Bail Agents Association – An association of licensed bail bond agents in Kansas that provides networking opportunities and other resources for investigators in the state.
+- Kansas Bail Agents Association (KBAA): Provides networking opportunities and other resources for investigators in the state.

 1. US Census Bureau Quick Facts, Kansas: https://www.census.gov/quickfacts/fact/table/KS/PST045221

 2. Bureau of Labor Statistics, Occupational Employment and Wages, May 2021, Kansas: https://www.bls.gov/oes/current/oes_ks.htm